sass/sass/doc-src/SASS_CHANGELOG.md

 * Update the documentation of the `random()` function to accurate reflect its behavior.

+### Deprecations -- Must Read!

+* Passing a non-string value to the `unquote()` function didn't do anything useful and is now deprecated.
+In future, this function will follow its documentation and emit an error if a non-string value is passed.

 ## 3.4.9 (24 November 2014)

 [Tagged on GitHub](https://github.com/sass/sass/releases/tag/3.4.9).